 State officers and employees act as officers and staff of the Corporation and receive no compensation from LGAC for services provided to the Corporation.
 The LGAC Directors appoint the officers of LGAC.
-Ronald Greenberg, First Deputy Director in the Division of the Budget, and Thomas Nitido, Deputy Comptroller for Budget and Policy Analysis in the Office of the State Comptroller, serve as Co-Executive Directors.
-Patricia Warrington, Assistant Comptroller for Debt Management and Policy in the Office of the State Comptroller, serves as LGAC's Treasurer and Joseph Conroy of the Division of the Budget serves as Secretary.
-Kristee Iacobucci, Director of the Pension Integrity Bureau for the New York State and Local Retirement System in the Office of the State Comptroller, is the Corporation's Internal Control Officer.
-The State's Attorney General, the Honorable Andrew M. Cuomo, is General Counsel for LGAC.
+As of March 31, 2014, Mary Beth Labate, First Deputy Director in the Division of the Budget, and Robert B. Ward, Deputy Comptroller for Budget and Policy Analysis in the Office of the State Comptroller, serve as Co-Executive Directors.
+Patricia Warrington, Assistant Comptroller for Debt Management and Policy in the Office of the State Comptroller, serves as LGAC's Treasurer and Pat Reale, Principal Budget Examiner in the Division of the Budget serves as Secretary.
+Kristee Iacobucci, Assistant Comptroller in the Office of the State Comptroller, is the Corporation's Internal Control Officer.
+The State's Attorney General, the Honorable Eric Schneiderman, is General Counsel for LGAC.
 In addition, Section 3236 of the Public Authorities Law requires the Corporation to enter into an agreement with the State Comptroller whereby the Comptroller is the "Exclusive Agent" for the sale of Corporation bonds and notes.
 Exclusive Agent Agreements to date have also delegated the administration of a number of on-going responsibilities including the investment of the Corporation's funds.
-Other staff currently employed by the Office of State Comptroller, the Division of the Budget and the Attorney General's Office conduct the day-today operations necessary to carry out the mission and fulfill the goals of the Corporation.
+Other staff currently employed by the Office of State Comptroller, the Division of the Budget and the Attorney General's Office conduct the day-to-day operations necessary to carry out the mission and fulfill the goals of the Corporation.

-The Legislature appropriated and the State paid approximately \$11 million, pursuant to the Chairperson or Vice-Chairperson's certification, to LGAC for operating expenses in its fiscal year ended March 31, 2010.
-These funds were used principally for payments to the Corporation's trustee, financial advisor and bond counsel as well as for variable rate bond support costs paid to remarketing agents, broker-dealers and banks.
+From funds appropriated by the Legislature, the State paid approximately \$4.0 million, pursuant to the Chairperson's certification, to LGAC for operating expenses in its fiscal year ended March 31, 2014.
+These funds were used principally for payments to the Corporation's trustee, financial advisor, auditor and bond counsel as well as for variable rate bond support costs paid to remarketing agents, broker-dealers and banks.
 The Corporation's appropriation was sufficient for all payments.